oamat/hyperledgerFabric/README.md

 Several BlockChain projects developed with the Hyperledger Fabric BlockChain implementation (ChainCode, composer, nodejs).

-You can find other readme in any folder (project).
+*You can find other readme with instructions and descriptions in any folder (project).*

 -----------------------------------------------
 # How can I download a folder of this git repo